vebrovski/movue/README.md

 ### Installation & Setup

+- Go to theme.variables.js file in root directory and specify your variables.
 - To run a local development server run `yarn dev`.
 - To compile the app run `yarn build` and it will build the files in `dist/` folder.